abhishek-mane/ceilometer-python-code/README.md

 # ceilometer-python-code
-This repository contains python code for OpenStack's ceilometer service interation using ceilometer-python API.
+This repository contains python code for OpenStack's ceilometer service interaction using ceilometer-python API.